aejaudio/chorusPlugin/README.md

 ## Overview

 - Stereo chorus built with JUCE.
-- Built around a custom Chorus class that handles the DSP independent of the PluginProcessor.
+- Implemeneted a custom Chorus and DelayLine class independent of the JUCE Framework DSP.
 - Inspired by classic BBD chorus pedals.
 - Lowpass filtering to simulate BBD reconstruction using Biquad filter.
 - Stereo width controls that adjust the phase offset of the right and left channels.